rohansanjay/lookdeep-img-classifier/README.md

 ### Conclusion
 We were able to reach a 90% accuracy level even without preprocessing the data.
+If we were to continue this project, we would have liked to continue to build on our model accuracy and explore how preprocessing of data could improve our final results.